 Although the technology for wireless charging has been around since Nikola Tesla demonstrated it in the late 19th century, its use has only become popular fairly recently.
 Due to this popularity, as of April 2021, the FCC announced that for near field charging devices operating at 13.56 MHz, testing is now the preferred method for showing compliance.
 These devices were previously excluded from physical testing for SAR compliance.

-In our effort to keep up with the latest updates to SAR requirements and regulations, we will be receiving equipment that allows us to test near field charging devices at 13.56 MHz by September 2021.
+In our effort to keep up with the latest updates to SAR requirements and regulations, RF Exposure Lab has now received equipment that allows us to test near field charging devices at 13.56 MHz.

 FCC Requirements for Near Field Charging

 The FCC had previously stated that wireless battery chargers and wireless power pads that operate at frequencies above 9 kHz qualified as intentional radiators.
 This made them subject to either Part 15 or Part 18 of the FCC’s rules for RF exposure.

 Whether the device is subject to Part 15 or Part 18 depends on how the device is operated as well as whether there is communication between the charger and the device being charged.
 For example, devices that broadcast information are required to be certified under Part 15.
 In contrast, a device that operates in a charging mode, as well as a communications mode, may be approved under both Part 18 and Part 15.